Citation for this page in APA citation style. Close

 • #3) HARNESSING THE RANDOMNESS OF QUANTUM INDETERMINACY.
 Sapolsky quotes Daniel Dennett (who until shortly before he died was the leading philosopher arguing that free will is compatible with determinism).
 "In the words of Daniel Dennett in describing this view, 'Whatever you are, you can't influence the undetermined event — the whole point of quantum indeterminacy is that such quantum events are not influenced by anything.'"

-Here Sapolsky has independently discovered the standard argument against free will, which we have shown was invented and re-invented by dozens of philosophers and scientists over many decades.
-He is sadly unfamiliar with the determinism/free will literature, as evidenced by the lack of a scholarly bibliography.
+Here Sapolsky has independently discovered the standard argument against free will, which we have shown has been invented and re-invented by dozens of philosophers and scientists over many recent decades, and which we have traced back to the ancient Greek philosophers (e.g., Aristotle and Epicurus).
+Sapolsky is sadly unfamiliar with the determinism/free will literature, as evidenced by the lack of a scholarly bibliography in his books.

 The Standard Argument has two parts (or objections).